 Te Papa (known as ‘our place’) is New Zealand’s national museum.
 Opened in 1998, it has become a major tourist attraction for both local and international visitors.
-The grey wall that bisects the building in a south-west to north-east direction symbolises the region’s faultlines.
+The grey wall that bisects the building on a south-west to north-east axis symbolises the region’s faultlines.
 Te Papa’s architecture has attracted critics.
 In 2007 the Dominion Post newspaper asked its readers to vote for Wellington’s worst building; Te Papa topped the poll.

 Using this item

 Photograph by Chris Maclean

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.